GetVerdict

 Recorded fair · midpoint

-weighted median AED/sqm of selected comparables
+weighted median AED/sqm of selected similar sales

 Fair band (low — high)

-⎯⎯ verdict report and Compare unified scale
+Verdict report and Compare unified scale

 midpoint × (1 − dispersion) … midpoint × (1 + dispersion)